Mackerel is full of omega-3 fatty acids and contains a wealth of essential vitamins and minerals.

 In short, this oily fish is one of the healthiest seafood options available.

-This article examines nine health benefits of mackerel and provides the full nutrition profile.
+This article examines nine potential benefits of mackerel alongside the full nutritional profile of the fish.

 1) Mackerel Is a Substantial Source of Omega-3 Fatty Acids